-This provision can affect you when you earn a retirement or disability pension from an employer who didn't withhold Social Security taxes and you qualify for Social Security retirement or disability benefits from work in other jobs for which you did pay taxes.
+- you earn a retirement or disability pension from an employer who didn't withhold Social Security taxes. - you may be eligible for Social Security retirement or disability benefits from work in other jobs for which you did pay taxes.

-The Windfall Elimination Provision may apply if:
+The Windfall Elimination Provision can apply if one of the following is true:

-- you reached 62 after 1985; or

-- you became disabled after 1985; and
+- you reached 62 after 1985. - you developed a qualifying disability after 1985.

-- you first became eligible for a monthly pension based on work where you didn't pay Social Security taxes after 1985.
-This rule applies even if you are still working.
+If the latter applies, you must first have become eligible for a monthly pension based on work where you didn't pay Social Security taxes after 1985.
+This rule applies even if you're still working.

 This provision also affects Social Security benefits for people who performed federal service under the Civil Service Retirement System (CSRS) after 1956.
-Social Security won't reduce your Social Security benefit amounts if you only performed federal service under a system such as the Federal Employees' Retirement System (FERS).
+Social Security won't reduce your Social Security benefit amount if you only performed federal service under a system such as the Federal Employees' Retirement System (FERS).
 Social Security taxes are withheld for workers under FERS.